stuffmatic/zephyr-usb-midi/README.md

 This is a [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf) driver for the [Zephyr RTOS](https://zephyrproject.org/), which allows sending and receiving [MIDI](https://en.wikipedia.org/wiki/MIDI) data (including system exclusive messages) over USB.

-The current implementation, which uses Zephyr's [soon-to-be legacy](https://github.com/zephyrproject-rtos/zephyr/issues/42066) USB stack, should be usable but needs more testing before it's ready for real world use.
+The current implementation, which uses Zephyr's [soon-to-be legacy](https://github.com/zephyrproject-rtos/zephyr/issues/42066) USB stack, is usable but should be considered work in progress and needs more testing before it's ready for real world use.
 If you run into any issues, please consider [reporting them](https://github.com/stuffmatic/zephyr-usb-midi/issues/new) or [submitting a PR](https://github.com/stuffmatic/zephyr-usb-midi/compare).

 ## Usage